dfinity/portal/docs/tutorials/developer-journey/level-0/03-dev-env.md

 ### Download and install a code editor

-To write and edit code, you will need a code editor. macOS and Linux systems come with some basic editors, such as `vi` or `vim`, but these have very limited functionality and can be hard to use.
+To write and edit code, you will need a code editor. macOS and Linux systems come with some basic editors, such as `vi` or `nano`, but these have very limited functionality and can be hard to use.

 We recommend you use [Visual Studio Code](https://code.visualstudio.com/download), as it is a popular choice and there is a [Motoko extension](https://github.com/dfinity/vscode-motoko) that provides additional tools for Motoko development.